syazmisuhaidi/syazmisuhaidi/README.md

-💫 About Me:
+# 💫 About Me:

 👋 Hi there!
-I'm a passionate Data Scientist currently based in Malaysia, working at a Tech Drone Company.
-Here's a little more about me:

-### Interests

-👀 I’m interested in:
-- Artificial Intelligence
-- Computer Vision
-- Big Data

-### Current Learning

-🌱 I’m currently learning:
-- Advanced machine learning techniques
-- Deep learning applications in computer vision
-- Scalable data processing with big data technologies

-### Collaboration

-💞️ I’m looking to collaborate on:
-- AI-driven projects
-- Computer vision applications
-- Big data analysis and insights
+I'm a Muhammad Syazmi a dedicated Data Engineer based in Malaysia, with a strong background in data science and computational intelligence.
+Specializing in image processing, pattern recognition, object detection, and object tracking.
+Currently, working as an Data Scientist at Drone Tech Company, where developed and implemented cutting-edge AI detection solutions and data pipelines.
+My GitHub page is where I showcase my projects related to AI, computer vision, and a bit of big data.
+Feel free to explore my repositories and reach out if you have any questions or ideas for collaboration.
 ### Contact

 📫 How to reach me:
 - [Email](syazmisuhaidi@gmail.com)
 - [LinkedIn](https://www.linkedin.com/in/muhammad-syazmi-suhaidi-8a3076100/)
 - [GitHub](https://github.com/syazmisuhaidi)

-### More About Me

-- **Skills:** Python, SQL, R
-- **Passions:** Football, F1, various sports

-### My GitHub

-My GitHub page is where I showcase my projects related to AI, computer vision, and a bit of big data.
-Feel free to explore my repositories and reach out if you have any questions or ideas for collaboration.

 ---